Matrix: A Journal for Matricultural Studies

 We take any allegations regarding misconduct in the publication of content in our journal very seriously.

 Such allegations, including any complaints about plagiarism, disputed authorship, multiple/duplicate/concurrent publication, simultaneous submission, misappropriation of research results, research standards violation, research errors or fraud, reviewer bias or competitive harmful acts by reviewers, or undisclosed conflicts of interest, will be addressed following Elsevier's publicly-available Publishing Ethics Resource Kit (PERK).
-We will follow PERK's guidelines regarding any ethical issues arising at any stage of the process.
+We will follow PERK's guidelines regarding any ethical issues arising at any stage of the process, evaluating each allegation on a case-by-case basis.

 For details: https://www.elsevier.com/editors/perk